 The Security Protocol provides no protection against traffic flow analysis.
-Where encryption is used, a careful choice of algorithm and mode will provide protection to the user-supplied data unit, but an attacker can use the Spacecraft ID, Virtual Channel ID, TC MAP ID, OCF, or COP control directives as metadata for inferring information about the parties communicating and possibly the nature or status of their communications.
+Where encryption is used, a careful choice of algorithm and mode will provide protection to the Transfer Frame Data Field, but an attacker can use the Spacecraft ID, Virtual Channel ID, TC MAP ID, OCF, or COP control directives as metadata for inferring information about the parties communicating and possibly the nature or status of their communications.

 The Security Protocol provides no cryptographic key management protocol.
-Specifying the successful implementation of cryptographic key management is beyond the scope of this document.
-(See reference [D9] for more information.)
+Specifying the successful implementation of cryptographic key management or operational key change criteria is beyond the scope of this document.
+(See references [D3] and [D9] for more information.)